sirthias/swave/docs/src/paradox/usage/quick-start.md

 Creating Spouts
 ---------------

-With this in place we can create a simple source of stream elements, which are called @ref[Spouts](spouts.md) in *swave*:
+With this in place we can create a simple source of stream elements, which are called @ref[Spouts] in *swave*:

 @@snip [-]($test/QuickStartSpec.scala) { #spout }